athinakantis/EMA/README.md

 ## Features

 -   Promotion and demotion option of employees
 -   List rendering
+-   Login option
+-   Edit employee option
+-   Employees are sorted by department in alphabetical order

 ## How To Use It